 Consider the reaction of decomposition of calcium carbonate occuring in an open system or container.
-It is seen that during decomposition of calcium carbonate in an open vessel, carbon dioxide can escape away.
-Hence calcium carbonate cannot be obtained back.
+Now what will happen?
+We have seen that during decomposition of calcium carbonate, carbon dioxide can escape away.
+So, can we obtain back calcium carbonate?
+No!